rlancer/super-share/README.md

 Copy the .p12 file to *src/main/webapp/WEB-INF/privatekey* directory

-## Enable alerts on a file
+## Enable View Alert Emails for a File

-Simply edit the description field of the file in Drive to include the text *#SSALERT* and the owner will receive an email from themselves when the file is viewed
+Simply edit the description field of the file in Drive to include the text *#SSALERT* and the owner will receive an email from themselves when the file is viewed.
 Emails include the IP address and User Agent of the viewer